Martha King: Life

 Martha King was born in Ireland in 1802 or 1803.
 The family were Socinians, and it is possible that King worked as a governess before emigrating.
 She emigrated to New Zealand in December 1840, arriving at Wellington on board the barque London.
 She travelled with her eldest sister, Maria, and her brother, Samuel Popham King.

-From Wellington, the Kings sailed to Wanganui on board the Elizabeth, arriving on 27 February 1841, and became foundation settlers of the new town.
+From Wellington, the Kings sailed to Whanganui on board the Elizabeth, arriving on 27 February 1841, and became foundation settlers of the new town.
 They had purchased a section of the land acquired by Colonel William Wakefield for the New Zealand Company.
 Samuel King built two houses, and Martha King and her sister opened Whanganui's first school soon afterward.
 One source claims the school was popular, with the sisters balancing discipline and kindness well.

 In December 1847, the King family moved to New Plymouth, sailing on board the Ralph Bernal.
 King opened a school with her sister, Maria, and her sister-in-law, Mary Jane King, while living in New Plymouth.
 This venue was also used for other functions, such as balls and cultural activities, which reflected the Kings' prominent presence in New Plymouth's public life.
 Both sisters also wove flax to make cloth, bags and other goods to supplement their income.
 King created a "fine garden", and leaving it was a cause of distress when she temporarily moved to Auckland for safety during the First Taranaki War of 1860–1861.

 King died at her New Plymouth home on 31 May 1897, aged 94 years.